VinDr-CXR: An open dataset of chest X-rays with radiologist's annotations: Data Records

 \section{Data Records}

-The VinDr-CXR dataset has been submitted to \href{https://www.cancerimagingarchive.net/}{The Cancer Imaging Archive (TCIA)} for public download.
-It is also accessible via our project website at \href{https://vindr.ai/datasets/cxr/}{https://vindr.ai/datasets/cxr/}.
-We provide all imaging data and the corresponding ground truth labels for the training set only.
+The VinDr-CXR dataset has been submitted to PhysioNet (\href{https://physionet.org/content/vindr-cxr/1.0.0/}{https://physionet.org/content/vindr-cxr/1.0.0/}) for public download.
+We provide all imaging data and the corresponding ground truth labels for both the training and test sets.
 The images were organized into two folders, one for training and the other one for testing.
 Each image has a unique, anonymous identifier which was encoded from the value of the SOP Instance UID provided by the DICOM tag (0008,0018).
 The encoding process was supported by the Python \verb|hashlib| module (see \hyperref[sec:code]{Code Availability}).
 The radiologists' local annotations of the training set were provided in a CSV file, \verb|annotations_train.csv|.
 Each row of the table represents a bounding box with the following attributes: image ID (\verb|image_id|), radiologist ID (\verb|rad_id|), label's name (\verb|class_name|), and bounding box coordinates (\verb|x_min|, \verb|y_min|, \verb|x_max|, \verb|y_max|).
 Here, \verb|rad_id| encodes the identities of the 17 radiologists, (\verb|x_min|, \verb|y_min|) are the coordinates of the box's upper left corner, and (\verb|x_max|, \verb|y_max|) are the coordinates of the lower-right corner.
-Meanwhile, the image-level labels were stored in different CSV file, \verb|image_labels_train.csv|, with the following fields: Image ID (\verb|image_id|), radiologist ID (\verb|rad_ID|), and global labels (\verb|labels|).
+Meanwhile, the image-level labels of the training set were stored in different CSV file, \verb|image_labels_train.csv|, with the following fields: Image ID (\verb|image_id|), radiologist ID (\verb|rad_ID|), and labels (\verb|labels|) for both the findings and diagnoses.
 Specifically, each image ID goes with vector of multiple labels corresponding to different pathologies, in which positive ones were encoded with ``1'' and negative ones were encoded with ``0''.
+Similarly, the bounding-box annotations and the image-level labels of the test set were recorded in \verb|annotations_test.csv| and \verb|image_labels_test.csv|, respectively.
+The only difference is that each row in the CSV files of the test set was not associated with a radiologist ID.